PeggyJV/sommelier/x/oracle/spec/01_concepts.md

 ## Voting Procedure

-During each `VotePeriod`, the Oracle module obtains consensus on the exchange rate of Luna against denominations specified in `Whitelist` by requiring all members of the validator set to submit a vote for Luna exchange rate before the end of the interval.
+During each `VotePeriod`, the Oracle module obtains consensus on supported types of `OracleData` specified in `Whitelist` by requiring all members of the validator set to submit a vote for each data type in that whitelist.

-Validators must first pre-commit to a exchange rate, then in the subsequent `VotePeriod` submit and reveal their exchange rate alongside a proof that they had pre-commited at that price.
+Validators must first pre-commit to each type of `OracleData`, using a `MsgOracleDataPrevote` then in the subsequent `VotePeriod` submit and reveal their `OracleData` alongside a proof that they had pre-commited at that price.
 This scheme forces the voter to commit to a submission before knowing the votes of others and thereby reduces centralization and free-rider risk in the Oracle.

 * Prevote and Vote